ivan-alles/localizer/README.md

   "pad_to": 32
 }
 ```
-Input shape must be divisible by 32, for example:
+The input shape must be divisible by 32, for example:

 ```json
 {